Ares-Developers/Ares-docs/new/chronoprisons.rst

 <http://cnc.wikia.com/wiki/Chrono_Prison>`_)

 :tagdef:`[Weapon]Abductor=boolean`
-  If set to yes, weapons with this flag will absorb the target into the attacker's passenger hold.
+  If set to :value:`yes`, weapons with this flag will absorb the target into the attacker's passenger hold.
 Should the attacking unit be destroyed, its passengers will emerge.
 Slaves' and spawned units' owner will be changed to the house `Special`.
 If the abductor is "full" or the victim cannot be